Nigel Playfair: Lyric, Hammersmith

 During his Hammersmith years Playfair continued to be active in other theatres.
 He produced As You Like It for the opening of the Shakespeare Festival at Stratford-upon-Avon in April 1919, and brought it to the Lyric in April 1920.
 He played Touchstone, in a production with set and costumes by Claud Lovat Fraser.
 It was a radical departure, inspired by the innovative ballet company the Ballets Russes.
 At the time, the text was usually heavily cut, but Playfair gave it almost complete.
 The scholar David Crystal describes the production as "bright, dynamic and musical, with young actors".
 At the time, some theatre-goers resented it, but Crystal comments that many critics now call it the first modern production of the play.

+In 1922 Playfair bought a long lease on Thurloe Lodge in South Kensington.
+Playfair and his family had previously lived at 26 Pelham Crescent.
+He bought the cottages with the proceeds from The Beggar's Opera.
+Playfair engaged Darcy Braddell to remodel the house.
+The remodelling had cost twice as much as anticipated, and proved a drain on his finances in the wake of the failure of his light opera Midsummer Madness.
+Playfair would hold rehearsals for Midsummer Madness in the garden of Thurloe Lodge.
+The family moved from the house in late 1924 or early 1925.

 Playfair was the author of the English acting versions of Karel Čapek's R.U.R. and (with Clifford Bax) The Insect Play (both 1923), and he appeared in, and produced, many pieces outside his own theatre, including appearances in Prisoners of War at the Playhouse Theatre and The Green Hat at the Adelphi (both 1925), The Duchess of Elba at the Arts (1927), The Lady of the Camellias at the Garrick (1930). and Vile Bodies at the Arts (1931).

 Playfair was prominent in fund-raising for London voluntary hospitals and was a member of the committee of King Edward's Hospital Fund.
 He was knighted in 1928.